-The process of invoice extraction using llm involves applying a Large Language Model (LLM), such as GPT-4, to read financial documents and pull out key data.
-In principle, an AI like ChatGPT can analyze an invoice's text and return structured information like invoice numbers, dates, and totals, removing the need for manual data entry.
+The process of invoice extraction using LLMs involves applying a Large Language Model (LLM), such as GPT-4, to read financial documents and pull out key data.
+In principle, an AI like GPT-4 or Claude can analyze an invoice's text and return structured information like invoice numbers, dates, and totals, removing the need for manual data entry.

 This approach is gaining attention as AI adoption accelerates within finance departments.
 In fact, 58% of finance functions are using AI in 2024 – up from 37% in 2023 – according to a 2024 Gartner survey.
 However, while the technology is promising, there are significant practical considerations for finance teams.
 Key concerns around accuracy, security, and the reliability of the output must be addressed before adopting a general-purpose LLM for critical financial workflows.